c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 ## 2. Logistics

 ### 2.1 Getting Files
-To obtain the unique file for your team, follow the instructions on the webpage for this lab.
+To obtain the your unique file, follow the instructions on the webpage for this lab.
 (You point your Web browser at a particular server and the server builds your files and returns them to your browser in a `tar` file called `targetK.tar`, where `K` is the unique number of your target programs.)

 Save the `targetK`.tar file in a (protected) Linux directory in which you plan to do your work.
 Then give the command: `tar -xvf targetK.tar`.
 This will extract a directory `targetK` containing the files described below.